 Site restoration and investigative costs can be quite costly and can exceed the $5000 civil penalty.
 In addition, unpermitted excavation of human remains carries felony criminal charges and in the case of Indian remains, may be subject to a civil suit by an Indian tribe.

 The complete permit requirements can be found in the Washington Administrative Code 25-48-060.
-In addition to submitting a signed and notarized application, there are 21 potential sections for a complete permit application, depending on the type of resource, nature of your excavation or recovery, and land ownership.
+In addition to submitting a signed application, there are 21 potential sections for a complete permit application, depending on the type of resource, nature of your excavation or recovery, and land ownership.
 Over the years we have noticed that certain items tend to be underreported or are missing from many permit applications.
 Tracking down these deficiencies slows down the process.
 If items are missing from your permit application, your application will be returned to you for completion of the missing items.
 Here are some tips:

 - Review your project or your client's project for any federal permits, funding or licensing.
 If there are federal permits, licenses, approvals, monies, or agencies involved in or regulating the project, your project must comply with Section 106 of the National Historic Preservation Act and its implementing regulations.
 You will need to contact the lead federal agency regarding site evaluation.